mgc369/QuickFit/README.md

-# QuickFit: Фитнес для занятых - Руководство по установке и настройке
+# QuickFit: Fitness for Busy People - Installation and Setup Guide

-Добро пожаловать в QuickFit! Это приложение для фитнеса, созданное, чтобы помочь вам оставаться в форме и активными, даже при загруженном графике. Этот документ поможет вам установить и запустить приложение.
+Welcome to QuickFit!
+This fitness application is designed to help you stay fit and active, even with a busy schedule.
+This document will help you install and run the application.

 ---

-## Возможности
+## Features
-- **Переключение темы:** Переход между светлой и тёмной темами.
+- **Theme Toggle:** Switch between light and dark themes.
-- **Управление профилем:** Устанавливайте цели, отслеживайте прогресс и обновляйте уровень подготовки.
+- **Profile Management:** Set goals, track progress and update fitness level.
-- **Быстрые тренировки:** Таймеры для упражнений с начислением очков за выполнение.
+- **Quick Workouts:** Exercise timers with points awarded for completion.
-- **Достижения:** Разблокируйте награды за фитнес-достижения.
+- **Achievements:** Unlock rewards for fitness milestones.
-- **Планировщик тренировок:** Планируйте тренировки и получайте уведомления.
+- **Workout Planner:** Schedule workouts and receive notifications.
-- **Панель статистики:** Просматривайте историю тренировок и еженедельный прогресс.
+- **Statistics Dashboard:** View workout history and weekly progress.

 ---

-## Требования
+## Requirements
-Для запуска проекта убедитесь, что у вас есть:
+To run the project, make sure you have:
-- Современный веб-браузер (например, Chrome, Firefox, Edge).
+- Modern web browser (e.g., Chrome, Firefox, Edge).
-- Активное подключение к интернету для загрузки необходимых библиотек.
+- Active internet connection for loading required libraries.
-- Включённое локальное хранилище в вашем браузере.
+- Enabled local storage in your browser.

 ---

-## Шаги установки
+## Installation Steps
-1. **Загрузите файлы**
+1. **Download Files**
-   Скачайте файлы проекта, включая `index.html`, `styles.css` и `script.js`. Поместите их в одну папку.
+   Download the project files, including `index.html`, `styles.css`, and `script.js`.
+Place them in a single folder.

-2. **Проверьте зависимости**
+2. **Check Dependencies**
-   Проект использует TailwindCSS. Убедитесь, что у вас есть доступ к интернету для использования CDN, указанного в `index.html`.
+   The project uses TailwindCSS.
+Make sure you have internet access for using the CDN specified in `index.html`.

-3. **Откройте приложение**
+3. **Open Application**
-   Откройте `index.html` в вашем веб-браузере. Приложение загрузится автоматически.
+   Open `index.html` in your web browser.
+The application will load automatically.

 ---

-## Структура файлов
+## File Structure
-- **`index.html`:** Основная структура приложения.
+- **`index.html`:** Main application structure.
-- **`styles.css`:** Стили для приложения, включая светлую и тёмную темы.
+- **`styles.css`:** Application styles, including light and dark themes.
-- **`script.js`:** Логика на JavaScript для интерактивности, таймеров и работы с локальным хранилищем.
+- **`script.js`:** JavaScript logic for interactivity, timers, and local storage operations.

 ---

-## Использование
+## Usage

-### Первоначальная настройка
+### Initial Setup
-1. Откройте приложение в браузере.
+1. Open the application in browser.
-2. Используйте кнопку переключения темы, чтобы выбрать светлую или тёмную тему.
+2. Use the theme toggle button to select light or dark theme.
-3. Настройте профиль, нажав на кнопку профиля.
+3. Set up your profile by clicking the profile button.

-### Тренировки
+### Workouts
-1. Выберите тренировку из списка.
+1. Choose a workout from the list.
-2. Нажмите "Старт", чтобы начать таймер.
+2. Press "Start" to begin the timer.
-3. Зарабатывайте очки за выполнение и разблокируйте достижения.
+3. Earn points for completion and unlock achievements.

-### Планировщик
+### Planner
-1. Запланируйте тренировки в разделе планировщика.
+1. Schedule workouts in the planner section.
-2. Получайте уведомления о начале тренировок.
+2. Receive notifications for workout start times.

-### Отслеживание прогресса
+### Progress Tracking
-- Проверяйте статистику и достижения в соответствующих разделах.
+- Check statistics and achievements in respective sections.

 ---

-## Кастомизация
+## Customization
-1. **Обновление стилей:** Измените `styles.css` для персонализации внешнего вида.
+1. **Style Updates:** Modify `styles.css` to personalize appearance.
-2. **Добавление новых функций:** Дополните `script.js` дополнительной функциональностью.
+2. **New Features:** Add functionality to `script.js`.
-3. **Изменение HTML:** Обновите `index.html` для модификации структуры приложения.
+3. **HTML Changes:** Update `index.html` to modify application structure.

 ---

-## Устранение неполадок
+## Troubleshooting
-- **Тема не сохраняется:** Убедитесь, что ваш браузер поддерживает локальное хранилище.
+- **Theme Not Saving:** Ensure your browser supports local storage.
-- **Уведомления не работают:** Разрешите уведомления в настройках браузера.
+- **Notifications Not Working:** Enable notifications in browser settings.
-- **Проблемы с таймером:** Перезагрузите приложение и сбросьте таймер.
+- **Timer Issues:** Refresh application and reset timer.

 ---

-## Благодарности
+## Acknowledgements
-- Разработано [Вашей командой/Ваше имя].
+- Developed by [Your team/Your name].
-- Иконки от Heroicons.
+- Icons from Heroicons.
-- Стилизация с помощью TailwindCSS.
+- Styling with TailwindCSS.

 ---

-Спасибо, что выбрали QuickFit. Оставайтесь активными и здоровыми!
+Thank you for choosing QuickFit.
+Stay active and healthy!